 This deep yellow finish is extraordinary, bringing something special to the contemporary feel of this piano.

-The contemporary design is not ending with the color; the overall design is beautiful.
+The contemporary design does not end with the color; the overall design is beautiful.
 Its wooden legs are sturdy and detachable.

 PX-S7000 has a grey-colored bottom that blends harmoniously with the whole instrument; moreover, the triple-pedal unit has the matching color of the keyboard.